hapax/hapax.github.io/assets/simple-physics.md

 Galileo discovered that as long as the initial kick is small, it has no affect on the period: pendulums are "isochronic".
 Grab a pumpkin, stopwatch and string, and check for yourself!
-(Galileo realised he could exploit this property to make a reliable timepiece, and invented the pendulum clock.)
+Galileo realised he could exploit this property to make a reliable timepiece, and invented the pendulum clock.
-There is actually a deep physical reason pendulums are isochronic, but we will have to leave that for another time!
+(There is actually a deep physical reason pendulums are isochronic for small kicks, but we will have to leave that for another time!)

 In terms of relevant features, this leaves the pumpkin mass $m$, string length $\ell$, and gravity $g$.
 You can also eliminate the pumpkin mass empirically, but as we'll see,